by Freddy Tran Nager, Founder of Atomic Tango + Former Banner Ad Clicker…

 Banner ads now boast a click-through rate of just 0.1% — in other words, only 1 out of 1,000 people who see a banner ad click on it.

-Since most banner ads are sold on a CPM basis (Cost Per 1000 views) ranging from about $2 to $10, that’s one expensive click.
+Since most banner ads are sold on a CPM basis (CPM = Cost Per Mille = 1000 views) ranging from about $2 to $10, that’s one expensive click.
 (And, note, a click is not a sale.
 How you convert those $10 clicks into sales is what guys like me get paid to figure out.)

-Now, you’ll find many reasons why banner ads are as popular as hockey games in Atlanta.
+Now, you’ll find many reasons why banner ads are as popular as hockey games in the desert.
 I described a few of these reasons in my post “Stop With The Dancing Cartoons Already: 7 Tips For Better Banners”.
-And the reasons still stand: boring and annoying banners have compelled consumers to ignore them — or even technologically block them.
+And the reasons still stand: boring and annoying banners compel consumers to ignore them — or even technologically block them.

 Even worse: ad blindness.
 The ads are there, but nobody notices.
 So your 1,000 “views” may be more theoretical than actual.